Mans22r/3_in_1_website/README.md

 # 3_in_1_website

-it is a webpage containing three features.<br>
+This is a webpage wthich containing three features.<br>
 *Musical Piano<br>
 *Stop Watch<br>
 *Alarm Clock<br>